astral-sh/ruff/README.md

 ruff path/to/code/*.py
 ```

-You can run ruff in `--watch` mode to automatically re-run on-change:
+You can run Ruff in `--watch` mode to automatically re-run on-change:

 ```shell
 ruff path/to/code/ --watch
 ```

-ruff also works with [pre-commit](https://pre-commit.com):
+Ruff also works with [pre-commit](https://pre-commit.com):

 ```yaml
 repos: